Gloria Benavides: Personal life

 She was born in Loncoche in 1948, daughter of Juan Luis Benavides Oliva and Nieves Elena Nicolás Gacitúa.
 At the age of three she was left in the care of a family in the vicinity of Valdivia, due to a serious illness in her mother, which required treatment in Santiago, her older brother was left with a grandmother in the countryside.
 At the age of five, she traveled alone to Santiago to reunite with her mother.

 At fifteen, she married another Chilean music idol, Pat Henry, who was eight years older.
 They had started their relationship during the tours of the radio program Discomanía, and their relationship was widely publicized by the nascent press of the heart of those years.
 The couple had two daughters, Cherie and Carol, and had a media rift in 1968.

 At the age of 26 (1974), she again married Army Major Francisco Molina, who is the father of her son Joaquín.
-When they were separated in the 1980s, he was shot at a party in 1988, and it was a tragedy that forever marked the family and he has only spoken very little and on rare occasions, like in 2016, on the Vertigo TV show.
-Later, he would marry for the third time in 1985, a relationship with which he lives at a distance.
+When they were separated in the 1980s, he was shot at a party in 1988, and it was a tragedy that forever marked the family and she has only spoken very little and on rare occasions, like in 2016, on the Vertigo TV show.
+Later, she would marry for the third time in 1985, a relationship that she lives at a distance.